Curricula and the rules governing training

 Certificate of Completion of Training (CCT) or Certificate of Eligibility for Specialist Registration (Combined Programmes) (CESR[CP])?

 Both certificates equally enable an anaesthetist to be listed on the specialist register and take up substantive consultant posts.
 Anaesthetists who complete a minimum of three years in approved UK training posts, and complete all parts of the FRCA examinations, will be awarded a CCT once they finish the training programme.
 Any less than three years results in the award of a CESR[CP].

-More information about a CESR[CP] can be found on the GMC website.
+More information on CESR[CP] and other specialist registrations can be found on the GMC website.

 Doctors who wish to apply for a CCT retrospectively, having previously been awarded a CESR[CP] are advised to contact the GMC.

 Please note that CESR is distinctly different to CESR[CP].
 For more information about CESR, please visit our CESR and Equivalence section.

 Find out more about Anaesthesia's only subspecialty - Pre-Hospital Emergency Medicine...